afnog/sse/virtualization/presentation.md

 ## Setup port forwarding

-Forward local ports to each of your virtual machines' management IPs:

 * Open *VirtualBox Settings > Network > External*
 * Click on the screwdriver (to the right)
 * Click *Port Forwarding*